-In our product portfolio, we see market opportunities for our products to address climate change and its impacts.
-For example, our agricultural products can help customers increase yield, energy and water efficiency, and decrease greenhouse gas emissions.
-Our products can also help growers adapt to more unpredictable growing conditions and the effects these types of threats have on crops.
-FMC has committed to invest 100% of our innovation budget to developing sustainably advantaged products and solutions for future use.
+As an agricultural sciences company, we are keenly aware of the impact of climate change on our customers, the growers.
+Persistent temperature change in geographies with significant cultural lands may impact growers through land use change, crops suitable to cultivate, and pest presence.
+Shifts in pests may become more rapid and persistent with rising temperatures and increasing GHG levels.
+However, we see opportunities in our innovation pipeline to meet customers needs to adapt to and mitigate these impacts.
+For example, FMC’s agricultural solutions can help customers increase yield and energy and water efficiency and decrease greenhouse gas emissions.
+Our solutions can also help growers adapt to more unpredictable growing conditions and the effects these types of threats have on crops.
+FMC has committed to invest 100% of our research and development budget to developing sustainable products and agricultural solutions for future use.
 We are improving existing products and developing new platforms and technologies that help mitigate impacts of climate change.
 These opportunities could lead to new products and services for our existing and potential customers.

 Future GHG regulatory requirements may result in increased costs of energy, additional capital costs for emissions control or new equipment, and/or costs associated with cap and trade or carbon taxes.
 We are currently monitoring regulatory developments.
 The costs of complying with possible future climate change requirements are difficult to estimate at this time.

 Water scarcity is a critical issue that impacts the health and wellbeing of people globally.
 FMC recognizes that chemical manufacturing and agriculture are water-intensive industries and is committed to being good water stewards and managing water resources responsibly in the communities which we live and work.
 We are focused on reducing water consumption in our manufacturing processes as well as ensuring our water practices support local communities and watersheds.